What is a condition report?

-It is often minor damage which causes disputes so make sure all damage, however minor, is noted and suitably described.
-You may wish to take photos or videos and date these, to back–up the written condition report.
+- All damage, however minor, should be noted and described on the report.
+You can take photos or videos to back–up the written condition report.